CarVac/3dPrintingGuide/README.md

 A (hopefully) up-to-date repository of best practices for FFF/FDM 3D printer design.

+Much of the written knowledge on the internet is either outdated, or locked up in videoes and chatrooms, or worse, both.

+I've absorbed a lot and I hope to convey as much of what I have learned as possible.

+There is a limit to the depth I will go into.
+To some extent once you are armed with the knowledge from here you should be better prepared to do your own research and know what the right questions are.
+But if you're working on esoteric motion systems or extreme high temperatures for exotic materials, you will need to do more work on your own.

 # Motion

 XY Motion Systems (CoreXY vs Bedslinger vs Delta vs Cross Gantry)